What’s next for Ryan Fitzpatrick, 2018’s most improbable NFL star? ‘Enjoy the ride.’

 “He’s got a rare ability to find common ground with nearly everyone,” Chandler said.
 “I don’t think there’s too many guys who have played with him and don’t feel like they’re pretty good friends with him.
 I don’t think he’s ever made an enemy.”

-Fitzpatrick has refreshed Tampa following the rocky tenure of Winston, the 2015 first overall pick, who has played inconsistent on the field and behaved erratically off.
+Fitzpatrick has refreshed Tampa Bay following the rocky tenure of Winston, the first overall pick in the 2015 draft who has played inconsistent on the field and behaved erratically off.
 Fitzpatrick assumed the job on a presumed-to-be temporary basis.
-When Winston’s suspension ends after Tampa Bay plays the Pittsburgh Steelers on Monday night, Coach Dirk Koetter may have no choice but to stick with Fitzpatrick.
+When Winston’s suspension ends after Tampa Bay hosts the Pittsburgh Steelers on Monday night, Coach Dirk Koetter may have no choice but to stick with Fitzpatrick.

 “With the way the team is rallying behind him and just playing lights-out football, you have to kind of honor it,” Jackson said this week on NFL Network.
 “You can’t take the hot man out.”

-Fitzpatrick has faced doubt since he entered the league, chosen by the St. Louis Rams in 2005.
+Fitzpatrick has faced doubt since he entered the NFL, chosen by the St. Louis Rams in 2005.
 Midway through the 2004 season, Rams Coach Mike Martz studied video of Fitzpatrick after quarterbacks coach John Ramsdell told him he needed to see this Ivy League quarterback.
 Martz looks for three qualities in quarterbacks: accuracy, intelligence and toughness.

 “He was off the charts in all three of them,” Martz said.